Introduction to Home Down Payments

+Use this down payment calculator to model the home price you want to buy and the savings plan you can support.
 Start with the Home Price field.
-Enter the purchase price you are targeting, or use a rough estimate if you are still browsing.
+Enter the purchase price you are targeting, or use a realistic estimate if you are still comparing listings.
 This number should be entered in dollars.
-If you are comparing neighborhoods or property types, you can rerun the calculator with several different prices to see how much your savings target changes.
+If you are looking at several neighborhoods, rerun the calculator with each price to see how the goal changes.

 Next, enter the Down Payment %.
 This is the share of the home price you plan to pay upfront.
 Common examples include 3%, 5%, 10%, and 20%, but the right number depends on your loan program, lender requirements, and personal comfort level.
-The calculator accepts any percentage from 0 to 100, so you can model both conservative and aggressive savings goals.
+The calculator accepts any percentage from 0 to 100, so you can compare cautious and ambitious savings goals.

 The Current Savings field is for money you have already set aside for the down payment.
 This can include funds in a savings account, a dedicated house fund, or other cash reserves you truly intend to use for the purchase.
 The calculator subtracts this amount from the required down payment to show how much more you still need.